Release plans for Census 2021 statistics

 - finalised, unrounded estimates for the population and household statistics published in the first release

-Final table layouts (Excel, 283KB) for this release are available to download.
+Final table layouts (Excel, 285KB) for this release are available to download.

-Phase 2 of the second release is planned to be published in winter 2022/23.
+Main statistics (phase 3) is planned to be published by spring 2023.
 Census Office will publish the topics listed below in this release:

 - marital status